-In \cite{dai2016distributed}, the authors propose a DSMPC for linear systems with parameter uncertainty and bounded additive disturbances.
-Recursive feasibility is guaranteed by permitting at every time step that only one subsystem optimizes its control sequence, while the other subsystems directly apply the shifted optimal solution.
-This approach reduces the communication effort, but relies on a centralized solution for the initialization of the distributed controllers.
+In \cite{farina2016distributed,mark2019distributed}, the authors propose distributed stochastic MPCs (DSMPC) for linear systems with additive uncertainty.
+Each subsystem optimizes its local input by taking the neighboring state sequences as disturbances to reject.
+Recursive feasibility is guaranteed via a feasibility-based conditional initialization procedure.
+These approaches tend to be overly conservative due to their decentralized nature. \\ In \cite{dai2016distributed, dai2016distributed2}, the authors propose a DSMPC for linear systems with parameter uncertainty and bounded additive disturbances.
+Recursive feasibility is guaranteed by permitting at every time step that only one subsystem optimizes its control sequence, while the other subsystems apply the shifted optimal solution.
+Due to the sequential update these approaches do not scale with the number of subsystems and quickly become intractable.
+Moreover, the initialization requires a central warm-start solution.

-While the vast majority of the analytical distributed SMPC approaches is regarding additive uncertainties, only one approach \cite{dai2016distributed} could be found which is concerned about multiplicative uncertainties.
-However, the aforementioned work relies on a central node, since the initialization process requires a feasible solution.
-This bottlenecks the applicability in large-scale systems, where the dimensionality renders the central problem intractable.